 Taking evidence and accounts

-Evidences such as photographs are essential as they preserve the current state of the victims or his/her environment during the time of the report.
+Evidences like photographs are essential as they preserve the current state of the victims or his/her environment during the time of the report.
 Part of this process is acquiring emails, text messages, voice recordings, or any other items present at the time that could be usable for investigation.

 Protective order and arrest